Program Information: Medical College of Georgia-Charlie Norwood VA Medical Center Psychology Internship - Psychological Service (26)

 Interview process description:

-Interviews dates are on Mondays and Fridays that begin in December and finish in early January.
-The interview days begin at 8:00 AM and conclude around 4:00PM.
-The format of the interview days includes: (1) virtual orientation of the program sites, faculty, and associated practicums; (2) individual virtual interviews with faculty at the primary practicum sites - typically an applicant will receive three to four 30-minute individual virtual interviews with faculty; (3) virtual review of the educational model and curriculum and graduate outcomes; (4) non-evaluative meeting with current intern cohort.
+The interview days typically last 4.5 hours and will be held on EST via virtual platforms.
+The format of the interview days includes: (1) virtual orientation of the program sites, faculty, and associated practicums; (2) individual virtual interviews with faculty at the primary practicum sites - typically an applicant will receive three to four 30-minute individual virtual interviews with faculty; and (3) non-evaluative meeting with representative from the current intern cohort.
 As much as time and availability permit, requests to virtually meet with specific faculty are honored.
-An optional, non-evaluative Open House will be offered in late January/early February (pending COVID mitigation efforts) for applicants who are interested in visiting Augusta to inform their ranking.
-The program will have completed and finalized rankings prior to the Open House to ensure that the opportunity to visit does not influence the program's evaluation and ranking.

 How to obtain application info: Visit Website